 And our little trek through these doctrines, which began with a look at the perseverance of the saints or the security of the believer, has brought us all the way to discussing the issue of the love of God.
 And the Bible says that God is love.
 He is also spirit.
 He is also light.
 He is also life.
 He is also holiness.
 But He is love.
 And this is the most commonly proclaimed attribute of God, it’s the favorite attribute of God, it’s the popular attribute of God.
 It makes people feel good to hear that God loves them.
 It is affirming to hear that.
 Just a simple recognition that God loves you is an amazing reality.

-But it is not by any means as simple as some people make it seem.
-And so, we have taken a brief look at this love that God has, defining it more carefully and bring it into more sharpened focus.
+But it is not by any means as simple as some people make it seem, and so we have taken a brief look at this love that God has, defining it more carefully and bringing it into more sharpened focus.
 Does God love the world?
 Yes.
 He does love the world.
 Does He love every single person in the world the same way?
 No. He does not.